joisig/joisig.com/_olddrafts/pitching-startup-lessons-learned82-revision-v1-Pitching-your-startup-Lessons-learned.md

   1. How you make your money, i.e. who pays you and for what.
 This isn’t always obvious in the case of marketplaces, social networks, educational apps and many other types of business, so it should typically be spelled out.
   2. That your unit economics are solid: The lifetime value of a user/customer greatly exceeds the typical acquisition cost of a user/customer.
 You should ideally already have shown in your traction slide that you are able to grow your user/customer base fast.

-Here&#8217;s how Buffer showed this:
+Here's how Buffer showed this:

 ![](http://startupresources.io/images/how-to-pitch-10.jpg "Buffer's original business model slide")